DORCAS ECCLESTON (1537-September 1, 1599)

 KATHERINE EMMES (1570/1-December 1590)

 Katherine Emmes was the daughter of William Emmes of St. Dunstan in the West, London (d.1583), a cordwainer, and an unnamed Dutch woman.
-At fifteen, in September 1586, she married Philip Stubbes the Puritan pamphleteer (c.1555-c.1610).
-After they married, they moved from St. Mary at Hill, London, to Burton upon Trent, Staffordshire, where Katherine died a few weeks after giving birth to a son, John, who was baptized on November 17, 1590.
-Stubbs’s next work was a life of his wife titled A Christal Glasse for Christian Women (1591), in which he idealized her as “a perfect paterne of true Christianitie.”.
+At fifteen, in September 1586, she married Philip Stubbes, the Puritan pamphleteer (c.1555-c.1610).
+They moved from St. Mary at Hill, London, to Burton upon Trent, Staffordshire, where Katherine died a few weeks after giving birth to a son, John, who was baptized on November 17, 1590.
+Stubbs’s next work was a life of his wife titled A Christal Glasse for Christian Women (1591), in which he idealized her as “a perfect paterne of true Christianitie.”
 This pamphlet proved even more popular than his earlier work, Anatomie of Abuses (1583).

 ELIZABETH EMPSON (1490-1523)

-Elizabeth Empson was the daughter of Sir Richard Empson of Easton, Northamptonshire (c.1450-August 17, 1510) and Jane Hill.
+Elizabeth Empson was the daughter of Sir Richard Empson of Easton, Northamptonshire (c.1450-x.
+August 17, 1510) and Jane Hill.
 Empson was an advisor to Henry VII who was executed by Henry VIII at the start of his reign.
-Elizabeth married George Catesby of Ashby St. Ledgers, Northamptonshire (d.
-November 27, 1505) in 1496.
+In 1496, Elizabeth married George Catesby of Ashby St. Ledgers, Northamptonshire (d.
+November 27, 1505).
 Their children were Elizabeth, Jane, Audrey, William (1504-October 2, 1517), Richard (c.1505-March 8, 1552/3), and another daughter.
-She remarried on September 15, 1510, taking Sir Thomas Lucy of Charlecote, Warwickshire (1488-September 23, 1525) as her second husband.
+On September 15, 1510, Elizabeth married Sir Thomas Lucy of Charlecote, Warwickshire (1488-September 23, 1525).
 Their children were William (1511-1551), Anne, Radugund, Thomas, Edmund, and Barbara (b.c.1523).
-Sir Nicholas Harris Nicolas, in his Privy Purse Expenses of Elizabeth of York, misidentifies her as the Elizabeth Catesby who was a gentlewoman to Queen Elizabeth of York and later served as a lady in waiting to Elizabeth of York’s daughter, Mary Tudor, while Mary was in England.
-However, that Elizabeth Catesby was the king’s kinswoman.
-Alison Weir, in Elizabeth of York, identifies her as Elizabeth Catesby, wife of Roger Wake.
+Sir Nicholas Harris Nicolas, in his Privy Purse Expenses of Elizabeth of York, misidentifies her as the Elizabeth Catesby, the king’s kinswoman who was a gentlewoman to Queen Elizabeth of York and later served as a lady in waiting to Elizabeth of York’s daughter, Mary Tudor, while Mary was in England.
+Alison Weir, in Elizabeth of York, correctly identifies that Elizabeth Catesby as the wife of Roger Wake.

 JANE EMPSON (d.1579?)

 Jane Empson, often said to have been the youngest daughter of Sir Richard Empson of Empson, Northamptonshire (c.1450-x.
 August 17, 1510) and Jane Hill, was born a generation too late for this to be possible.
-That Jane married William Pierrepont.
-According to the Oxford DNB entry for Thomas Wilson, this Jane was the daughter of a Richard Empson of London.
+According to the Oxford DNB entry for Thomas Wilson, she was the daughter of Richard Empson of London.
 She married John Pinchon or Pynchon of Writtle, Essex and London (1534-November 29, 1573) as his second wife.
-They had four sons, including William (b.1560), John (1565-1610, and Edward, and two daughters, Agnes and Jane.
-In his will, proved December 11, 1573, he left 500 marks to his unmarried daughter by his first wife, Elizabeth.
-He left land in Writtle, Roxwell, and Bradwell to his widow, who was his sole executrix.
-In 1576, she married wealthy diplomat Thomas Wilson of Washingborough, Lincolnshire and Edmonton, Middlesex (1523-1581), as his second wife.
+Their children included William (b.1560), John (1565-1610, Edward, Agnes, and Jane.
+In his will, proved December 11, 1573, Pinchon left 500 marks to his unmarried daughter by his first wife, Elizabeth, and land in Writtle, Roxwell, and Bradwell to his widow.
+She was his sole executrix.
+In 1576, Jane married wealthy diplomat Thomas Wilson of Washingborough, Lincolnshire and Edmonton, Middlesex (1523-1581) as his second wife.
 He was ambassador to the Netherlands in 1576-7.
 They had no children.
 The Oxford DNB says Jane died in 1579, but one online discussion group gives her life dates as 1534-February 14, 1587.

 see MARGARET FITTON